Getting started

 if isinstance(result, Success):

-python_list = result.value
+python_list = result.unwrap()

-raise RuntimeError(result.message)
+raise result.failure()